ellscha/SwiftTakeHome/readme.md

   * When you are done, you must submit `WebsiteVisit+Solution.swift` and `ViewHierarchy+Solution.swift` *only*.
 As stated above, if you needed to add any additional code, you must do it within these files.
 You are not allowed to modify any other file.

 * Regardless of which languange you use, there are 4 unit tests for each problem included.
 Make sure the tests run and pass (`Command + U` to run them) before you submit!
-* After that, you may submit the 2 appropriate files to your recruiter.